 In the sensing session setup of a WLAN sensing procedure, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs.

+In order to accelerate the sensing capability discovery between APs and STAs, an AP transmits a Beacon or Probe Response frame carrying one or more of its neighboring APs’ sensing capabilities shall include in the frame a Neighbor Report element.
+Neighboring AP’s sensing capability is indicated in the BSSID Information field (see Figure 9-398 (BSSID Information field format)) in the Neighbor Report element. (#49)

 SP : Move to approve resolutions to CID 49 and CID 50 as specified in doc.: 11-22/2086r0 and incorporate the text changes into the latest TGbf draft.